sean-phung/TestRepo2/README.md

 * And the unit tests ConnectionsControllerTests should run and all passed. (need Resharper UnitTest runner)

 ## Tasks
-- Read the Post method in ConnectionsController
+- The method we're interested in is the Post() in ConnectionsController
 - How would you go about refactor it?
-A normal code refactor not about adding Services, or MediatR layer that kind of refactor.
+Just a a normal code refactor not about adding services layers, or MediatR layer that kind of refactor.

 ## Unit Tests
 - You can use it to test your refactoring.